LeastAuthority/leastauthority.com/blog_source/content/crypton_security_audit.rst

 Almost all of our consulting clients are making Free and Open Source software which protects user freedoms and works against censorship.
-It is wonderful that in this day and age we can get paid to work on such good projects, and it is compatible with `our Mission`_.
+It is wonderful that in this day and age we can get paid to work on software in the public interest.
+And it is also compatible with `our Mission`_.

 One of our clients is `SpiderOak`_, a company who, like LeastAuthority, sells cloud storage with end-to-end encryption.
 They didn't hire us to